 - It was decided that all the Borough's playgrounds should be closed and the money allocated to the Council's hospitality fund.

-Notice how in sentences like that, with more than one verb phrase, you can often leave the auxiliary verb out of the second one.
-Indeed, in the blindfolded example it would be very clunky if you didn't.
+N.B.: Notice how in sentences with more than one verb phrase, you can often leave the auxiliary verb out of the second one, and even the subject, if the structure of the two halves is similar enough to clue the reader into what the full verb phrase would be:

-Notice, too, how the motive for leaving out the agent may not be admirable!
-And that's the clue to one creative reason for using passive voice: it may have exactly the same meaning, but it has a different tone and feel.
+And that's the clue to one creative reason for using passive voice in a sentence: it may have exactly the same meaning, but it has a different tone and feel.
 The subject of the sentence is often our representative in the experience the story, and here they're suffering the verb, not doing it.
-There may be no agent: nothing and no one is actually acting at all, within the sentence.
-Sentences come out a bit longer and more complex: they seem more formal.
-They may be slightly slower to read, but sometimes you want to slow the reader down.
-Things tend to be more general and less specific.
+There may be an agent, but they're not the subject of the sentence in either the grammatical, or the ordinary sense.
+And there may be no agent: nothing and no one is actually acting at all.

-But usually, storytelling is a business of character-in-action, so most of the time you want the subject to be the active element, and you want to be specific.
+Sometimes you want to slow the reader down, but usually storytelling is a business of character-in-action, so most of the time you want the subject to be the active element, and you want to be specific.
+This is at the heart of why a lot of writing teachers have a lot of good reasons for saying "Try the active voice" to a lot of beginners.
 You usually don't want to say

-- Jane was angry.
-The wardrobe door was slammed. ...
-It would be better storytelling to write it as
+- Jane was angered.
+The wardrobe door was slammed.

-But not always.
-For one thing, there are the moments when you actually want to evoke the voice of a responsibility-shy, vote-grubbing Local Councillor, or a traditionally-trained scientist.
+But sometimes you do want to use passive voice verbs.
+For one thing, there are the moments when you actually want to evoke the voice of a selfish, blame-dodging Local Councillor, or a traditionally-trained scientist.
 But also, sometimes, it's a crucial part of how the storytelling works:

 - Hundreds were killed.

-- The family was horrified by everything, that day.
+- That day the family was horrified by everything.

 - John was seized from behind, flung down on the rug, then massaged into a blissful stupor.